MaxLaurieHutchinson/MaxLaurieHutchinson/README.md

 ### 📚 Continuous Learning

 As a firm believer in lifelong learning, I continuously seek to stay ahead of technological advancements.
-I actively participate in workshops, conferences, and online training, and am currently working towards Azure Certifications.
+I actively participate in workshops, conferences, and online training.

 ### ☕ Max's Professional Journey